Police warn e-scooter retailers not to ‘exploit’ customers

 Some 3,637 have been seized by the Metropolitan Police this year.

-The force conducted an operation on London’s Blackfriars Bridge on Wednesday morning to stop e-scooter users.
+Several users were spoken to by officers during an operation on London’s Blackfriars Bridge on Wednesday morning.

 The Met’s head of roads policing, Commander Kyle Gordon, said: “We know that some people may be unfamiliar with the rules around e-scooters and this is something we are working hard with partners to address.